-The Group has elected to present government grants related to assets as deferred income.
-Alternatively, an entity may present these grants as a deduction in arriving at the carrying amount of the asset.

-The deferred income is generally classified as a non-current liability when an entity presents a classified statement of financial position.
+- The Group has elected to present government grants related to assets as deferred income.
+Alternatively, an entity may present these grants as a deduction in arriving at the carrying amount of the asset. - The deferred income is generally classified as a non-current liability when an entity presents a classified statement of financial position.

-In our view, if emissions certificates are received from a government for less than their fair value, then the entity b.
-Insights 4.3.110.10 should choose an accounting policy, to be applied consistently, either to recognise the resulting government grant at fair value (as the difference between the fair value of the certificates and the consideration (if any) paid) or to recognise them at the nominal amount paid for the certificates.
+IAS 20.23, Insights 4.3.110.10 In our view, if emissions certificates are received from a government for less than their fair value, then the entity should choose an accounting policy, to be applied consistently, either to recognise the resulting government grant at fair value (as the difference between the fair value of the certificates and the consideration (if any) paid) or to recognise them at the nominal amount paid for the certificates.
 IAS 20 Accounting for Government Grants and Disclosure of Government Assistance notes that fair value is the usual approach for non-monetary grants.